 Malaysia: Shares open flat on Monday

-MALAYSIA share prices open flat on Monday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index down 0.090 point to 1739.730.
+MALAYSIA share prices opened flat on Monday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index down slightly 0.24 points to 1,731.23.

 sentifi.com